revaturelabs/interviewquestions/Java/OOP/Polymorphism.md

   **Ans**: D

-  **Explanation**: "speakGerman()" class is written twice with different signatures in the same method, So it can not be considered as method overloading. it is just a duplicate method.
+  **Explanation**: <i>"speakGerman()" method is written twice with different signatures in the same class, So it can not be considered as method overloading. it is just a duplicate method.</i>

 </details>